TOURNAMENT TRAIL RULES

 - Youth angler must be present and in the boat

 - Annual $35 membership fee required for all anglers.

 - All ties will be resolved by splitting that place and the next place’s money.

 - All winners will be subject to a polygraph exam before the prizes are distributed at each event.
 Contestants must pass the polygraph exam at the tournament site to receive prize money and points for the event.
 The Tournament Director reserves the rights to waive any violation of these rules that are disclosed to him before the polygraph exam, in his sole and absolute discretion.

 3. REGISTRATION | TOURNAMENT HOURS

-- Contestants will draw flight numbers at registration and must leave from the official check point location in numbered order.
-Contestants may launch their boat from any ramp, but must come through the official check point before leaving to fish.
+- Contestants will be assigned a Boat Number prior to tournament by a random number generator to be received via TEXT to the phone number provided in the Online Registration.
+Contestants will be released by boat number at safe light from the official check point location in numbered order.
+Contestants may launch their boat no earlier than 5:00am from any ramp, but must come through the official check point before leaving to fish.

 - Trailering is not allowed.
 In the event of severe weather, alternate take off instructions will be provided by the Tournament Director.

 - Tournament hours are safe light to 3:00 pm unless otherwise noted.

 - It is the angler’s responsibility to get the official time from the Tournament Director.